 LLM Diagramming

 Uxxu ships with an MCP server so Claude Code, Codex, OpenClaw, and other MCP-capable clients can connect directly to your Uxxu workspace.
-Give your model a specification, let it create the C4 diagram, and keep the result inside Uxxu instead of in a throwaway image.
+Give your model a specification, let it create the C4 model and diagram, and keep the result inside Uxxu instead of in a throwaway image.

 Works with